 “There [are] chapters where the story talks about Job’s starting his life in success, then chapters that are like real life, hard disappointments, and then one chapter at the very end that talks about how God gave it back to him many times, over 100-fold.
 That’s more like our story.

 “Everybody likes to see a happy-ending story, and I feel like Auntie Anne’s is one of those.

 “I don’t know how [a feature-length movie is] going to happen.
 I know it’s a big step, but I would not be afraid or ashamed or fearful in any way.
 I wouldn’t even be surprised if God would allow that to happen at some point in our near future.”Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!